Entry-Exit-Criteria

 Andrew Walker is a software architect with 10+ years of experience.
 Andrew is passionate about his craft, and he loves using his skills to design enterprise solutions for Enov8, in the areas of IT Environments, Release & Data Management.

 Release entry and exit criteria are important components of software development projects that help ensure successful releases.
-In order to release a new software version, it is crucial to have clear criteria for when a release can be initiated (entry criteria) and what needs to be achieved before considering the release complete (exit criteria).
+To release a new software version, it is crucial to have clear criteria for when you initiate a release (entry criteria).
+Additionally, you need to know what you need to achieve before considering the release complete (exit criteria).

-Without well-defined criteria, it is difficult to ensure that the software is thoroughly tested, meets stakeholder expectations, and is ready for deployment.
-Through mature Release Planning & by defining release entry and exit criteria, software development teams can reduce risk, improve communication and collaboration among stakeholders, and ensure that the release is successful.
+Without well-defined criteria, ensuring you test the software thoroughly is difficult.
+Moreover, it will also be difficult to know if the software meets stakeholder expectations.
+Also when the software is ready for deployment.
+Through mature release planning and defining release entry and exit criteria, software development teams can reduce risk.
+This improves communication and collaboration among stakeholders.
+In addition, it ensures that the release is successful.

 Enov8 Enterprise Release Manager